Axway/api-builder-docs/content/en/docs/release_notes/haarlem.md

 * #7250: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) now preserves the original OpenAPI filename when updating the specification, and may adjust the extension to match the newly imported file.
 * #7264: Extended the OAS flow-trigger plugin's responses to include the status `code` and the `request-id`.
 * #7282: [@axway/api-builder-plugin-ft-oas](https://www.npmjs.com/package/@axway/api-builder-plugin-ft-oas) is now properly validating with JSON Schema Draft 4.
+* #7276: The flow editor now resets the graph pan and zoom positions when `0` is pressed.

 <!-- ## Fixes -->